Yale-Medicaid/Query_RxNorm/README.md

 ### Getting started

 The code requires the following python libraries: `pandas`, `numpy`, `requests`.
-Once you've forked the repository, you should be able to import the module and run the main function `main_query_from_new_ndc11` with a list of NDC11 codes that you want to map.
+Once you clone the repository, you should be able to import the module and run the main function `main_query_from_new_ndc11` with a list of NDC11 codes that you want to map.

 ```
 import pandas as pd